An Introduction to the Three Principles...

 And so, even though we make up all of

 our thoughts, we don't do it consciously.
-Just this knowledge can give a sense of relief and awareness of our own innocent role in the creation, understanding, and misuse of thought, especially for those of us who tend to beat ourselves up or stress ourselves
+Just this knowledge can give a sense of relief and awareness of our own innocent role in the creation and misunderstanding of thought, especially for those of us who tend to beat ourselves up or stress ourselves out

 Why this is also good to know, is that even though we have no control over what thoughts appear,